omerFarukKazar/ShoppingApp/README.md

 * Since i need to use more than one pages with the same components, i create the OnboardingPageView to _**avoid code repetition.**_
 * OnboardingPageView contains the UI Elements in the blue frames.
-* By seperating Pages and OnboardingViewController i conform _**Single Responsibility and Interface Segregation Principles.**_

 ---
 ---